 GP ADHD Prescribing in Queensland

 Queensland led Australia's GP ADHD prescribing reforms.
-Since November 2024, GPs who complete the approved training pathway can initiate stimulant medication for adult patients diagnosed with ADHD.
-Here's everything you need to know about QLD's GP prescribing rules, training requirements, and assessment tools.
+Since 1 December 2025, specialist GPs holding FRACGP or FACRRM fellowship can initiate, modify, and continue stimulant medication for adult patients aged 18+ diagnosed with ADHD.
+No mandatory additional training is required — approximately 9,600 QLD GPs already qualify.
+Here's everything you need to know about QLD's GP prescribing rules and assessment tools.

 What Changed in Queensland?

-Queensland was the first Australian state to allow trained GPs to initiate ADHD stimulant prescriptions, removing the requirement for specialist-only prescribing for adults.
+Queensland was the first Australian state to allow specialist GPs to initiate ADHD stimulant prescriptions, removing the requirement for specialist-only prescribing for adults.

 - Only psychiatrists and paediatricians could prescribe ADHD stimulants